 For a long time the prevailing theory was that a very cool, yet poorly understood process of de-differentiation occurred to form a structure called the blastema that was integral to regeneration.
 In the studies from Weissman’s lab at least when it comes to mouse digit regeneration, it seems the role of the blastema and de-differentiation is most likely quite limited at the most.
 Instead, it appears that resident adult stem cells of different kinds play the dominant role in regrowing tissue.

-This is a very interesting finding, but the story of limb regeneration is far from settled and there is fairly compelling evidence in other organisms that are studs when it comes to regeneration that the blastema does indeed play a crucial role as I posted about over here at Science 2.0.
+This is a very interesting finding, but the story of limb regeneration is far from settled and there is fairly compelling evidence in other organisms that are studs when it comes to regeneration that the blastema does indeed play a crucial role.

 Since humans do not seem to be able to regenerate digits or limbs at all, it is not clear how we might go about making this happen in people as a form of regenerative medicine and what regenerative organisms we might learn the best lessons from.
 Mice are of course more similar to people than are salamanders or fish, but those latter organisms that seem to undergo blastema-dependent regeneration are dramatically better at regeneration than mice are– so perhaps lessons from them can also help teach humans how to have a blast-ema and regrow digits and perhaps even limbs.